AswiniBevara/whitegoods_pipeline/README.md

 ![alt text](https://github.com/sysgain/whitegoods/raw/master/Images/61.png)

-7. When setup completes, select Close in both the VSIX Installer window and the Visual Studio Tools Preview for Azure Sphere setup window.
+7. When setup completes, select **Close** in both the VSIX Installer window and the Visual Studio Tools Preview for Azure Sphere setup window.

 8. If the installer returns errors, try uninstalling and then reinstalling the tools.
-To uninstall the tools, use Add and Remove Programs in Control Panel.
+To uninstall the tools, use **Add and Remove Programs in Control Panel**.

 ![alt text](https://github.com/sysgain/whitegoods/raw/master/Images/62.png)